shupershuff/Diablo2RLoader/README.md

 **Q:** Will you implement a feature to skip intro videos when launching?<br>
 **A:** Could I?
 Yes.
 Will I?
 No as this requires modifying game files (video files really).
 Whilst the script can cater for mods you want to use, I don't want this script directly modifying any game files, even something as innocent as intro videos.
 If skipping intro is of interest to you, you can look at the [introskip mod](https://www.nexusmods.com/diablo2resurrected/mods/194).

+**Q:** I'm getting an error says "You have not been online in the last 30 days.
+Please start the game while online to check for any login agreements".
+**A:** As the error suggests, try logging in from the battle.net client.
+If issues persist, use Google as there are dozens of threads where people have had this issue due to other reasons (eg firewall).

 **Q:** Is this Script against ToS?<br>
 **A:** Multiboxing itself is not against Blizzard TOS as per this [Blizzard Rep](https://us.forums.blizzard.com/en/d2r/t/blizzard-please-give-us-an-official-statement-on-multiboxing/21958/5) and this [Blizzard Article](https://eu.battle.net/support/en/article/24258).
 However the only way of achieving this without additional physical computers or Virtual Machines is by killing the "Check for Other instances" handle.